jielyh/open-data-app/README.md

 ## Quick Start

- Include `general.css`, `open-data-app.js`, in your HTML file.
-Create a table with the name and location of the community garden and input the sql query in the HTML file using php code.
+ Include `public.css`, `courts.js`, in your HTML file.
+Create a table with the name and location of the nearest volleyball court and input the sql query in the HTML file using php code.

  Github link: <https://github.com/jielyh/open-data-app->